intel-analytics/ipex-llm/python/llm/example/CPU/HF-Transformers-AutoModels/Model/codegemma/README.md

 conda activate llm

 # install ipex-llm with 'all' option
-pip install ipex-llm[all] --extra-index-url https://download.pytorch.org/whl/cpu
+pip install --pre --upgrade ipex-llm[all] --extra-index-url https://download.pytorch.org/whl/cpu

 # According to CodeGemma's requirement, please make sure you are using a stable version of Transformers, 4.38.1 or newer.
 pip install transformers==4.38.1